AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/integration-with-slack.md

 1. Deadlines

    Use  phrase  like `show my deadlines` to get a list of overdue and upcoming deadlines from your Adobe Learning Manager account.
-You can filter out overdue or upcoming deadlines with phrases like `show my overdue deadlines` or `show my upcoming deadlines'.
+You can filter out overdue or upcoming deadlines with phrases like `show my overdue deadlines` or `show my upcoming deadlines`.